bevyengine/bevy/crates/bevy_time/README.md

 # Bevy Time

-The built-in timekeeping plugin for the [Bevy Engine](https://bevyengine.org/).
+The built-in timekeeping plugin for the Bevy game engine.

-It is not intended for independent use, use it only as a part of [Bevy](https://crates.io/crates/bevy).
+[Bevy Time](https://github.com/bevyengine/bevy/tree/main/crates/bevy_time)  is a component of the [Bevy Engine](https://bevyengine.org/).
+You can revise the list of official crates [here](https://github.com/bevyengine/bevy/tree/main/crates).

+This crate is intended to be used as a part of [Bevy](https://crates.io/crates/bevy) and not independently.
+However, feel free to use it if it fits your needs.